Can You Sue A Company That Has Ceased Trading?

 Can A Dissolved Company Still Operate?

-If you are wondering, ‘Can a dissolved company still operate?’ the answer is no. After a company is dissolved, the Crown takes control of its assets, such as:
+If you are wondering, ‘Can a that is dissolved still operate?’ the answer is no. After a company is dissolved, the Crown takes control of its assets, such as:

 • Intellectual property.